-- \circ v 1, for v a discrete variable.
+- $\circ$ v 1, for v a discrete variable.
 The computation results in different values for different values of v. - ceil(sqrt(-1.0)), since sqrt of a negative number results in a runtime error upon evaluation.

-Only limited forms of assignments are supported:

-• The supported forms are:
+Only limited forms of assignments are supported.
+The supported forms are:

-'''

-xb := p (with xb a boolean variable, and p a supported predicate)

-xi := ie

-xi := ie - ie

-xe := ee
+- xb := p (with xb a boolean variable, and p a supported predicate, as described above) - xi := ie (with xi a supported integer variable, and ie a supported integer expression, as described above) - xe := ee (with xi an enumeration variable, and ee a supported enumeration expression, as described above)

-'''

-- For the following constraints:

-- xb is a boolean variable.

-- xi is a supported integer variable, as described above.

-- xe is an enumeration variable.

-- p is a supported predicate, as described above.